Pablo Reyes Jr.

 Pablo Reyes Jr. is a Mexican writer, prankster and contributor to fake news websites.
-He is the founder of Huzlers, a fictional news website that attracts about 387,000 unique visitors per month, according to Comscore.
+He is the founder of Huzlers, a fictional news website that attracted about 387,000 unique visitors per month, according to Comscore.
 That makes it the No. 1 American site tracked by Comscore in a new genre that Huzler's founder calls "fauxtire" — not quite The Onion, but not quite PBS.

 Future prediction hoax

 Reyes created a post on Facebook that was shared over 170,000 times, for good reason: it appears to predict the future.
 His predictions for 2016 that have already happened include the deaths of Prince, Muhammad Ali and Kimbo Slice, a terrible mass shooting and everyone freaking out about a gorilla.
 He also goes on to say that Hillary Clinton will be elected, and Donald Trump will die.
 His hoax was quickly debunked by BuzzFeed and Daily Mirror who explained how he edited an old Facebook post.